 - Israel, Jonathan, 2001.
 Radical Enlightenment: Philosophy and the Making of Modernity 1650–1750, Oxford University Press.

 - Kivy, Peter, 1973.
 “Introduction” to Francis Hutcheson: An Inquiry Concerning Beauty, Order, Harmony, Design, The Hague: Martinus, Nijhoff.

 - Kramnick, Isaac, 1995.
 “Introduction” to The Portable Enlightenment Reader, New York: Penguin.

 - Popkin, R. H., 1979.
 The History of Scepticism from Erasmus to Spinoza, Berkeley: University of California Press.

 - Schmidt, James (ed.), 1996.
 What is Enlightenment?
 Eighteenth-Century Answers and Twentieth-Century Questions, Berkeley, CA: University of California Press.

-- Zuckert, Rachel, forthcoming.
-“Aesthetics” in Aaron Garrett (ed.), Companion to Eighteenth Century Philosophy, London: Routledge.
+- Zuckert, Rachel, 2014.
+“Aesthetics” in Garrett (ed.), Companion to Eighteenth Century Philosophy, London: Routledge.